 Some MOUs contain one or more clauses which address confidentiality.
 However, if the MOU is not legally binding, then any confidentiality obligations within it will also not be legally binding.
 This is not ideal because it will mean that if the other party wants to breach the confidentiality obligations, they can – and will not face any consequences for doing so.

-Therefore, it is a better idea to use a separate Confidentiality Agreement which covers all of the necessary terms and is legally binding.
+Therefore, it is a better idea to use a separate Confidentiality Contract which covers all of the necessary terms and is legally binding.

 Are Confidentiality Agreements legally binding?